Grave of the Fireflies (2005 film): Plot

-As food rations are dropping, Hisako starts to worry about how she will feed her children, nephew and niece.
-She then sells her kimono for money and is chastised for taking in two other children and how they do not help in a time of war.
+As food rations are decreasing, Hisako starts to worry about how she will feed her children, nephew and niece.
+She sells her kimono for money and is chastised for taking in two other children and how they do not help in a time of war.
 As she is walking home, Hisako learns that her husband was killed in action in a banzai charge.
 As she and her children grieve over his death, Seita assures Hisako that she should feel happy since his death has meaning; Hisako does not take this lightly.
-At night, Teizō begins suffering from asthma; Setsuko starts crying and refusing to go to sleep.
-Hisako then leaves to try to find a doctor.
+At night, Teizō begins suffering from asthma.
+Setsuko starts crying over her mother and refuses to go to sleep.
+Hisako leaves to try to find a doctor.

-The next day as they are eating, Seita and Setsuko are only served soup with no rice; they continue to get served very little while Hisako's children get plenty.
+The next day as they are eating, Seita and Setsuko are only served soup without rice; they continue to get served very little while Hisako's children get plenty.
 During another bombing, Seita and Setsuko take refuge in an abandoned bomb shelter.
-Seeing the explosion from a distance, it reminds them of a fireworks show they saw some years ago.
-Hisako gets on to Seita about leaving on his own during the bombing and how he should start to help by letting Hisako sell his mother's jade ring for rice; Seita is hesitant at first but gives in, which angers Setsuko.
+Seeing the explosion from a distance, it reminds them of a fireworks show they saw.
+Afterwards, Hisako scolds Seita about leaving on his own during the bombing and how he should start to help by letting her sell his mother's jade ring for rice.
+Seita is hesitant at first but gives in despite his sister's vehement refusal, leaving Setusko furious at her brother.
 Hisako agrees to give them rice that night for dinner.

 Hisako continues to feed Seita and Setsuko very little, even making them start to provide for their own water.
 Natsu chastises her mother for how she is treating them but Hisako ignores her.
 Seita and Setsuko eventually leave and go to live in the bomb shelter.
 While their cousins protest, Hisako remains silent.

-While at the shelter, Seita entertains Setsuko by catching and releasing fireflies inside.
+At the shelter, Seita entertains Setsuko by catching and releasing fireflies inside.
 The following morning when she buries them, Setsuko tells Seita that she knows their mother was killed.
 Seita assures Setsuko that Japan will win the war and their father will return to them.

-Meanwhile, Hisako's brother-in-law, Yoshie, gives her some money and leaves her home.
-Seita and Setsuko begin to starve and Seita resorts to stealing food from a farmer; Natsu witnesses this and is shocked; when the farmer catches Seita and asks if she knows him, Natsu makes no comment and Seita leaves in shock with Setsuko.
+Hisako's brother-in-law, Yoshie, gives her some money and leaves her home.
+Seita and Setsuko begin to starve and Seita resorts to stealing food from a farmer which Natsu witnesses, much to her shock.
+When the farmer catches Seita and asks if she knows him, Natsu makes no comment and Seita leaves in shock with Setsuko.
 Setsuko becomes ill and when she is taken to the hospital, the doctor does very little to help.